swithers19/RRLS-Interface/README.md

 ![A picture of the RRLS user interface explaining different features](https://raw.githubusercontent.com/swithers19/RRLS-Interface/master/docs/userInterface.png)

 The user interface provides feedback to a student.
 Visual, representative feedback is provided in an engaging manner to promote students acting on issues raised by mentor.
-This is better visualised in the live demo which can be downloaded in the docs called systemDemo.mov.
+This is better visualised in the live demo which can be downloaded from docs/systemDemo.mov.

 For other more on the other subsystems, navigate to: